stevenc-stb/spdx-3-model/model/Hardware/Properties/boundaryParameter.md

 ## Description

 A boundary parameter refers to a limiting condition, constraint, or predefined value that determines area or region boundaries.

 ## Metadata

-- name: boundaryParameters
+- name: boundaryParameter
 - Nature: ObjectProperty
 - Range: /Core/DictionaryEntry